jship/monad-logger-aeson/monad-logger-aeson/README.md

 their programs with minimal fuss.

-We believe we have achieved goal 2 by directly representing in-flight log messages using an `aeson` object `Encoding`, and by _never_ parsing these in-flight log messages when assembling the final logged message.
-A more straightforward implementation would attempt parsing of in-flight log messages to know whether they came from `monad-logger-aeson` or `monad-logger`.
+We believe we have achieved goal 2 by directly representing in-flight log messages using an `aeson` object `Encoding`, by _never_ converting anything to intermediate `Value`s, and by _never_ parsing these in-flight log messages when assembling the final logged message.
+Regarding the latter point, a more straightforward implementation would attempt parsing of in-flight log messages to know whether they came from `monad-logger-aeson` or `monad-logger`.
 Rather than parse in-flight log messages, we leverage a simple-but-subtle tagging